 Donnell Alexander (19:13):

-so where do these worlds merge?
-I mean, cause it’s like a go getter logical stuff and random picture.
+So, where do these worlds merge?
+Because you are like a go getter who is interested in anthropological stuff and this pot entering the picture.
 Where do you get to the point where you’re making the product?
+Where did you being?

 Chelsea Cebara (19:26):

-Oh yeah.
-Well it began when I started, uh, when I was working at this dispensary, which the now that became a recreational pot shop because everything unfortunately moved under the purview of recreational law, which was very, uh, it was a bad thing for patients.
+Well it began when I was working at this dispensary, which now that became a recreational pot shop because everything unfortunately moved under the purview of recreational law, which was a bad thing for patients.
 It’s really unfortunate.
-But at this time I’m, I’m bud tending as a day job and I start seeing products coming in that are designed for sexuality and they’ve got these hilarious names like Hempy endings or the token poke, like it’s awful.
-So they, I’m seeing this stuff and because of my background, I’m in sex education and sexuality and sexual health.
-I am looking at the ingredients on these and going, Whoa, you can’t put that in a vagina.
+But at this time, I’m bud tending as a day job and I start seeing products coming in that are designed for sexuality and they’ve got these hilarious names like Hempy Endings or the Toke and Poke, it’s awful.
+So, I’m seeing this stuff and because of my background in sex education and sexuality and sexual health, I am looking at the ingredients on these and going, whoa, you can’t put that in a vagina.
 That is a yeast infection waiting to happen.
 You can’t, this is formulated really poorly.

 Donnell Alexander (20:22):

-Give me some examples of some of the,
+Give me some examples of some of the stuff.

 Chelsea Cebara (20:24):

-um, glycerin, right?
-Which is just food for, for yeast.
+Glycerin, which is just food for yeast.
 And it might be okay for some women, maybe not.
-Um, there were, uh, butane extractions that would contain resident, uh, residues butane.
-Um, and I don’t have any scientific data on why putting butane residue in your vagina might be a bad idea, but I can guarantee you I won’t do that and I won’t let anyone else do that.
-I can help it.
+There were butane extractions that would contain residual butane.
+And I don’t have any scientific data on why putting butane residue in your vagina might be a bad idea, but I can guarantee you I won’t do that and I won’t let anyone else do that if I can help it.
 So I realized that there was this world of people who knew a lot about cannabis and there’s this world of people who knew a lot about sex, but that there wasn’t really anyone in between those worlds that was making products.
-And I started as a first step teaching sex and cannabis workshops because not only were these kind of awful products, not all of them, some of them were, were great or at least were good.
-Not only were those around, but there was a complete lack of acknowledgement or conversation around the fact that this is a mind altering substance.
+And I started as a first step teaching sex and cannabis workshops because not only there were these kinds of awful products, not all of them, some of them were great or at least were good.
+There was a complete lack of acknowledgement or conversation around the fact that this is a mind-altering substance.
 That if you include it into your sexuality, brings up questions of consent and of meaningful consent.
-It is something that is new and I think, I think we need to be emphasizing it more.
+It is something that is new, and I think we need to be emphasizing it more.
 There are some people who would say if you are in any way altered that your consent is invalidated.
 And I don’t believe that.
-I believe that you can make your own risk assessments and that human beings are pretty resilient.
-Um, if you go into things mindfully and knowingly that said, we do need to talk about it and we have an existing cultural understanding of alcohol as it comes to bear on consent, that you can be too drunk to consent.
-And that if you’ve had, like there are things that you should do if you’ve had a few drinks to think about.
-If you really want to do stuff in the sex positive world, we’re very practiced at being intentional prior to sexual activity.
-We set out, you know, this is what I want to do.
-This is my, yes, is my nose, my maybes.
+I believe that you can make your own risk assessments and that human beings are pretty resilient if you go into things mindfully and knowingly.
+That said, we do need to talk about it, and we have an existing cultural understanding of alcohol as it comes to bear on consent, that you can be too drunk to consent.
+And there are things that you should do if you’ve had a few drinks to think about if you really want to do stuff.
+In the sex positive world, we’re very practiced at being intentional prior to sexual activity.
+We set out: This is what I want to do.
+This is my yes, my no, my maybes.
 Here’s what I’m open to.
 Here’s what you want.
 Here’s the last time I was tested.
-Here’s, you know, my relationship structure, this is all normalized in the sex positive community is not normalized in the Muggle community.
-So, um, yeah, the Mo I, I take that from uh, J K Rawlings Harry Potter books.
-It’s a way, it’s a, it’s a way of saying normal people, right, without being pejorative because there’s nothing wrong with being normal.
-It’s just our, our, our dominant culture doesn’t encourage us to speak intentionally and openly about sexuality, which is why I wanted to do something about that, righ?
-So we’re not having the conversation of we’re going to smoke a joint together.
+Here’s my relationship structure.
+This is all normalized in the sex positive community, is not normalized in the Muggle community.
+I take that from J.K.
+Rawling’s Harry Potter books.
+It’s a way a way of saying normal people without being pejorative because there’s nothing wrong with being normal.
+It’s just our dominant culture doesn’t encourage us to speak intentionally and openly about sexuality, which is why I wanted to do something about that.
+So, we’re not having the conversation of we’re going to smoke a joint together.
 Sometimes weed makes people go nonverbal.
 I’m not too high, but I’m having a hard time speaking.
 How can I tell you with hand squeezes yes or no, do more, do less, please stop.
 That kind of thing.
-Especially if you have an edible cause you can get way too out there with an edible and then you might find yourself not able to, you know, and you combine with alcohol or other drugs and all of this other stuff that goes into the mix.
+Especially if you have an edible because you can get way too out there with an edible and you combine with alcohol or other drugs and all of this other stuff that goes into the mix.
 I’m not saying don’t get high and screw, I actually think that’s a great idea, but know what you’re doing.
 Know your body, know how your body reacts to cannabis.
-And this was the meat of my, of my workshop was that, um, you need to know what’s out there, what options exist.
+And this was the meat of my workshop, that you need to know what’s out there, what options exist.
 There are psychoactive options.
 There are non-psychoactive options.
-You don’t have to get high and you need to know yourself and you need to be able to communicate with your partner and you need to have contingencies for if your, your yes.
-Becomes a maybe not midstream during the activities.
-Right.
+You don’t have to get high and you need to know yourself and you need to be able to communicate with your partner and you need to have contingencies for if your yes becomes a maybe not midstream during the activities.

 Donnell Alexander (24:25):